pythonestasocretes69/python-mysql-connector/README.md

 Also you can copy the responce in MySql client and use it in Time taken file to check how much time did entire installation process took.

 # Caution
-Before running main.py enter your passwd arguement in the code (the line is turned into a comment)
+Before running main.py enter your passwd arguement in the code (the line is turned into a comment at line 138)